-71 especially clinopyroxene phenocrysts in mantle xenoliths or volcanic rocks, are therefore expected to keep a "memory" of their mantle hydrogen or the hydrogen content during 72 73 original crystallization from a magma.
-This difference in kinetics has also been exploited to rehydrate natural and synthetic clinopyroxenes by performing rehydration experiments in 74 hydrogen gas at 1 atm and temperatures from 600 to 1000 °C (Skogby and Rossman 1989; 75 76 Sundvall et al. 2009; Sundvall and Skogby 2011; Weis et al. 2015).
-Testing the same approach 77 on fast erupted and partially dehydrated crystals from Tanganasoga volcano on El Hierro in the Canary archipelago, however, gave the indication that a full rehydration of the crystals 78 79 was not possible at a pressure of only 1 atm.
-Water-rich clinopyroxenes from Tanganasoga 80 actually lose parts of their water content during annealing experiments in H_2 atmosphere.
-81 Here we test the rehydration of Tanganasoga clinopyroxene crystals under pressures ranging 82 from 0.5 to 3 kbar, which would better represent conditions within the upper part of a volcanic 83 system.
-We further test this approach on a wider range of samples to study the rehydration 84 process in a more general sense.
-Additional samples include clinopyroxene from basanite and 85 ankaramite lavas from El Hierro and La Palma that were previously used for rehydration experiments at 1 atm to estimate magmatic water contents (cf., Weis et al. 2015).
-In order to 86 87 get a comparison to clinopyroxene from Canary lava samples, clinopyroxene crystals of 88 different composition and from various other rock types and volcanic environments on Earth 89 and Mars are also included in the experiments.
+crystallization from a magma.
+This difference in kinetics also has been exploited to rehydrate natural and synthetic clinopyroxenes by performing rehydration experiments in hydrogen gas at 1 atm and temperatures from 600 to 1000 °C (Skogby and Rossman 1989; Sundvall et al. 2009; Sundvall and Skogby 2011; Weis et al. 2015).
+Testing the same approach on fast erupted and partially dehydrated crystals from Tanganasoga volcano on El Hierro in the Canary archipelago, however, gave the indication that a full rehydration of the crystals was not possible at a pressure of only 1 atm.
+Water-rich clinopyroxenes from Tanganasoga actually lose parts of their water content during annealing experiments in H2 atmosphere.
+Here we test the rehydration of Tanganasoga clinopyroxene crystals under pressures ranging from 0.5 to 3 kbar, which would better represent conditions within the upper part of a volcanic system.
+We further test this approach on a wider range of samples to study the rehydration process in a more general sense.
+Additional samples include clinopyroxene from basanite and ankaramite lavas from El Hierro and La Palma that were previously used for rehydration experiments at 1 atm to estimate magmatic water contents (cf. Weis et al. 2015).
+To get a comparison to clinopyroxene from Canary lava samples, clinopyroxene crystals of different composition and from various other rock types and volcanic environments on Earth and Mars are also included in the experiments.